aadya940/chainopy/README.md

 >>> mod.fit(X, regime_col)
 >>> y, regime_y = mod.predict("High", steps=20)
 ```

+Generates Data as follows:
+`X`: We generate 1000 data points by combining a normal distribution (mean = 0, standard deviation = 1) with a logistic
+distribution (mean = 5, scale = 10).
+This creates a complex dataset with variations.
+`regime_col`: We assign one of three possible regimes ("High", "Low", "Stagnant") to each data point.
+This is done by randomly
+selecting one of these regimes for each of the 1000 data points.

+Later, Creates a Markov Switching Model using `chainopy.MarkovSwitchingModel` with 3 regimes (High, Low and Stagnant) and
+predicts the next twenty steps if the start states is "High".

 ### Example - Apple Weekly High Stock data prediction using chainopy.MarkovSwitchingModel
 ![image](https://github.com/aadya940/chainopy/assets/77720426/2d3ed6c0-5936-4fbe-9984-fdbe33e85e9a)